MohammedAhmeduddin/QRPROGRAM/readme.md

 # Docker and Python

-For this assignment you will be combining Docker with Python to create a program that generates a QR code PNG file that contains a URL.
-The QR code can be viewed with the camera on your phone to allow a user to click on it and send them to the target website.
-You must make your program generate a QR code that takes someone to your GitHub homepage i.e. https://github.com/kaw393939 <replace mine with yours>
+For this assignment I combined Docker with Python to create a program that generates a QR code PNG file that contains a URL.
+The QR code can be viewed with the camera on  phone to allow a user to click on it and send them to the target website. made a program which generate a QR code that takes someone to my GitHub homepage i.e.https://github.com/MohammedAhmeduddin

 ## Setup
 1. Goto Docker.com and Install docker - [https://www.docker.com/get-started/](here)